 Please select category from the dropdown list below.

-The severity of decay experienced by Indigenous adults was also higher than that experienced by their non-Indigenous counterparts in 2004-2006 .
-Indigenous adults had more than three times the number of decayed tooth surfaces than did non-Indigenous adults.
-Indigenous people aged 35-54 years had five times more decayed tooth surfaces than did their non-Indigenous counterparts.
+According to the National survey of adult oral health (NSAOH), Indigenous adults had more caries than non-Indigenous adults in 2004-2006 .
+Indigenous people aged 15 years or older had 2.3 times more untreated caries than their non-Indigenous counterparts: 57% of Indigenous adults and 25% of non-Indigenous adults had one or more teeth affected.
+Indigenous adults had more than three times the number of decayed tooth surfaces than non-Indigenous adults.
+Those aged 35-54 years had five times more decayed tooth surfaces than their non-Indigenous counterparts.